-Historic Sites of Manitoba: Belfry School No. 626 (RM of Arthur)
+Historic Sites of Manitoba: Belfry School No. 626 (Municipality of Two Borders)

 Belfry School, Manitoba Historic Resources Branch.